Pratik1005/pratikdevle-site/README.md

 Hey!
 Welcome to my portfolio.

 I have created this portfolio using React.
-Added some projects and blogs.
+Added about, projects and blogs.

 I will keep on updating my portfolio with my learnings and projects!